pushbuttondesign/learning_python/README.md

 bitcalc - caculates the maximum number of binary bits a decimal number with a given number of digets will require in memory

 rpass - generates a random secure password of >=4 characters

+sencrypt - an inplementation of one time pad encryption for ASCII input